Geeks in Phoenix

 You can select what search engine Firefox uses from a preset collection of the most popular search engines.
 You also can have a separate search bar or use the address bar for navigation and search.
 If you decide to use the separate search bar, you can change the search engine it uses on the fly by clicking on the magnifying glass on the Search box's left side.

 The next panel is Privacy and Security.
 In this section, you have to go through each subcategory and make sure the settings will work for you.
-Right out-of-the-box, these settings are pretty perfect, although there are a couple I prefer to configure for my taste.
+Right out of the box, these settings are pretty perfect, although there are a couple I prefer to configure for my taste.

 Under Browser Privacy, you can select how Firefox handles website tracking.
 The default setting (Standard) works fine, but you can restrict what a website can do if you want to.
-But remember that with stricter security policies, you may break or disable functionally of some sites.
+But remember that with stricter security policies, you may break or disable the functionally of some sites.

 In the History section is where you can have Firefox clear data when you close it.
 If you pull down the selections under Firefox will: and select Use custom settings for history, you get a few more options.
 I recommend that you check Clear history when Firefox closes box and then click on the Settings button.